 The funding in Australia allows 25 national and regional stations across the country, including Triple J and ABC, to produce content on air and online.

-Myles Thomas says we’re the “cheap skates” in terms of public media, but an increase in tax money allocated to the broadcaster would enhance RNZ.
+Thomas says we’re the “cheap skates” in terms of public media, but an increase in tax money allocated to the broadcaster would enhance RNZ.
 He says it would not only allow the broadcaster to keep producing quality content, but would allow them to grow their regional offices.

-After being forced to shut down offices during the funding freeze, Myles wants to see more regional reporting and offices opening in the smaller regions; he believes more funding would eventually allow them to do that.
+After being forced to shut down offices during the funding freeze, Thomas wants to see more regional reporting and offices opening in the smaller regions; he believes more funding would eventually allow them to do that.

 Paul Thompson says for now, the focus is on new technology and managing the new funding from the government.
 He says every dollar invested will get a really good outcome.